rhinodavid/dbemailer/readme.md

 ##Getting Started

 Clone the repo.
-In the root folder, create a `private-config.js` file.
+In the root folder, create a `.env` file.
 This file should have the following contents:

-	module.exports = {
-		'secret': 'some-secret'
-		'dbAppKey' : 'dropbox-app-key',
-		'dbAppSecret': 'dropbox-app-secret'
-	}
+	NODE_ENV=development
+	SECRET=random-string
+	DB_APP_KEY=dropbox-app-key
+	DB_APP_SECRET=dropbox-app-secret

 The `secret` is used to sign JSON Web Tokens issued to users and can be any random string of charachters. `dbAppKey` and `dbAppSecret` come from your Dropbox developer page.